saeedfweb/saeedfweb/README.md

 - ⚡ Fun fact: ...
 -->
 I am Saeed and
-The most important thing we like is SharePoint and of course WordPress GitHub has also become one of my references so that I can do something for these two dignitaries.
+The most important thing I like is SharePoint and of course WordPress GitHub has also become one of my references so that I can do something for these two dignitaries.